 setting up an ancestor shrine

 An ancestor shrine may be a separate, standing altar in your home, or the top of a book-case, console or fireplace mantle.
 A white or deep blue cloth (representing Nut) would be appropriate, or perhaps something that belonged to one of your ancestors, such as a tablecloth, runner, doily, or even a large handkerchief.
 The ancestors seem most happy when their shrine is in a room that is used often in your daily life because they enjoy the continuity of being part of the family.
-A sofa table in the living room is a better place for them than a lower bookshelf in a spare bedroom.
+A living room or study is a better place for an ancestor shrine than a spare bedroom that's seldom used.
 In fact, a bedroom shrine is not recommended since it can cause strange dreams and other unusual occurrences.
+If you're worried about what other family members or visitors to your home will think, an ancestor shrine can simply look like a collection of family photos, and what's wrong with that?

 Photographs of your ancestors are always good to put in your ancestor shrine because they create a visual "contact."
 However, make sure no living persons or animals are in the pictures with your ancestors.
 You are creating a place to honor the Blessed Dead.
 Including the living in this space is not a good idea, and it's even considered to be bad heka (magical/spiritual practice) for those still alive in the picture(s).
 If you do not have a photograph of a known ancestor, you may write his or her name on a dinner placecard or on a piece of paper and put this in your shrine.
 In fact, you may have your own "Book of the Dead"a journal or notebook containing the names of those you wish to honorin your shrine.
 In fact, I have such a book that I keep on my shrine that I use to read aloud the names of my Akhu in the veneration process.
 Other additions in your shrine may include favorite possessions of your ancestors: books, pens, letter openers and such, and even miniature representations of things they enjoyed in life.